 The Labor Party had split and would take years to regain its pre-war power.
 Hughes remained Prime Minister for the rest of the First World War and continued to fight for conscription.
 The second referendum, held on 20 December 1917, was also voted down, this time by a larger majority.

 On 11 November 1918, peace was finally declared.
-During the four years of the war, more than 420,000 Australians volunteered for the AIF, the Navy and the Nursing Corps, and 60,000 of that number died serving their count.
+During the four years of the war, more than 420,000 Australians volunteered for the AIF, the Navy and the Nursing Corps, and 60,000 of that number died serving their country.

 From our collection